commercetools/ui-kit/.changeset/gold-guests-occur.md

 '@commercetools-uikit/design-system': patch
 ---

-Adding new color (primary-30) and icons for main navigation
+Adding new color (primary-30) and icons for representing expand/collapse actions.